atharva-sardar02/gauntlet-collabcanvas-week-1/PRD.md

 **Must Have:**

-- List of currently connected users
+- List of currently connected users displayed in top-right corner
+- Compact user pills/avatars showing name and cursor color
-- Real-time join/leave notifications
+- Real-time join/leave notifications (subtle toast message)
-- Visual indicator of online status
+- Visual indicator of online status (green dot)
+- Shows count of active users (e.g., "3 users online")

+**UI Location:**

+- Fixed position in top-right corner of viewport
+- Collapses to just a count on smaller screens
+- Clicking expands to show full list of users

 **Success Criteria:**

 - Users can see who's in the session at all times
 - Join/leave events update immediately
+- List doesn't obstruct canvas work area

 ### 8. State Persistence